ARC-MARKET/lycheejs/README.md

 - [lychee.js Bundle](https://github.com/Artificial-Engineering/lycheejs-bundle.git) generates the OS-ready lychee.js Bundles (published at [releases](https://github.com/Artificial-Engineering/lycheejs-bundle/releases) section).
 - [lychee.js Future](https://github.com/Artificial-Engineering/lycheejs-future.git) contains all Concepts and Ideas not yet finished.

-The following accounts are related to the lychee.js project:
+The following Accounts are related to the lychee.js Engine:

 - [@cookiengineer](https://github.com/cookiengineer) is the core maintainer and founder of this project.
 - [@humansneednotapply](https://github.com/humansneednotapply) is the account used by our software bots.